comp110-lytle/comp110/site/resources/syllabus.md

 Lesson responses and programming exercises will all have deadlines and late periods.
 The following policies apply:

 Lesson and Challenge Question responses on Gradescope are assigned on lecture days and must be completed before 11:59pm the same day unless noted otherwise.
-If handed in after the 1-hour grace period described above, a maximum 15% late penalty will be applied.
-No lesson responses will be accepted beyond 11:59pm two days following the original deadline.
 To ensure fairness to everyone, as emergencies may arise, we will drop the 2 lowest lesson scores and the 1 lowest challenge question score, including zeros.

-Programming and reading assignments - submissions made after the deadline will have a 5% late penalty applied per day late, capping at a lowest grade of 80%.
+For all assignments, submissions made after the deadline will have a 5% late penalty applied per day late, capping at a lowest grade of 80%.
 Exercises and projects cannot be handed in beyond their 6-day late period, which follows the original deadline. **The lowest exercise score, including a zero, will be dropped.**

 <!-- ## Late Point Forgiveness Insurance